DimCrimson/dimcrimson.github.io/_posts/2025-12-19-FamilyOfClientIDs.md

 description: A practical guide to FOCI-driven token reuse 🔍
 comments: false
 categories: [Azure, Azure Entra ID]
-tags: [aad,entraid,msal,tokens,azure,security]     # TAG names should always be lowercase
+tags: [aad,entra id,msal,tokens,azure,security]     # TAG names should always be lowercase
 ---

-This article takes a closer look at FOCI, a Pandora's box of security risks opened by researchers at [SecureWorks](https://github.com/secureworks/family-of-client-ids-research), and its impact on amplifying the attack surface via Azure Entra ID tokens.
+This article takes a closer look at FOCI — a Pandora's box of security risks opened by researchers at [SecureWorks](https://github.com/secureworks/family-of-client-ids-research) — which refers to a group of refresh tokens that can be used to forge access tokens for any application within the same Family of Client IDs.

-I provide practical indications about where and how refresh and access tokens are stored depending on the application (CLI, PowerShell, desktop brokers, mobile, SPAs), and show extraction examples.
+It examines how this design choice amplifies the attack surface through Azure Entra ID tokens, focusing on where and how refresh and access tokens are stored across common application types (CLI, PowerShell, desktop brokers, mobile apps, SPAs), with concrete extraction examples.

-Broker-managed tokens are explicitly treated as out of scope: their storage is OS-protected, device-bound, and typically accessible only with system or root privileges.
+Broker-managed tokens are intentionally out of scope, as they are OS-protected, device-bound, and generally accessible only with system or root privileges.

-> TL;DR: FOCI lets some Microsoft client IDs reuse refresh tokens, increasing lateral‑movement risk; this article documents common token locations (CLI, PowerShell, brokers, SPAs) and recommended mitigations — not an exhaustive inventory.
+> **TL;DR**: *`FOCI` lets some Microsoft client IDs reuse refresh tokens.
+This article describe how some refresh tokens are stored, demonstrates extraction examples, and gives practical mitigations — Not an exhaustive inventory.*

-## FOCI: What on Earth Is It?

-A group of Refresh Tokens that can be exchanged to forge access tokens for any of the applications in the Family of Client IDs.
-This is both practical to reduce number of sign-ins but also an opportunity for attackers to pivot to other applications in the same family..

 ## 101 Security Tokens